Kafka With Spring Cloud Streams Using Function-based Model

 What are we gonna do?

-We going to create a simple stream processing application that will generate random numbers for every second and put them into a Kafka topic called numbers-topic.
-And we will listen to this numbers-topic and do the below operations,
+We are going to create a simple stream processing application that will generate random numbers every second and put them into a Kafka topic called numbers-topic.
+And we will listen to this numbers-topic and do the below operations:

-1. Compute the square root to each number and put it into the sqrt-topic
+1. Compute the square root of each number and put it into the sqrt-topic

-2. Compute the cube to each number and put it into the cube-topic
+2. Compute the cube of each number and put it into the cube-topic

 simple stream processing application